Blair-Desepeda/backend-exam-jayson-blair-murillo/README.md

 *DATABASE SETUP AND CONFIGURATION

 1.)
-Open and setup the ".env" file
+Create the ".env" file
-    =>  DB_CONNECTION=mysql
+    *Copy the content of .env.example and paste to .env that you created =>  DB_CONNECTION=mysql
         DB_HOST=localhost
         DB_PORT=3306